What is Darcy’s Law?

 The liquid flow within the rock is governed by the permeability of the rock.
 Permeability has to be determined in horizontal and vertical directions.
 For instance, shale consists of improbabilities which are less vertically.
 This indicates that it is not easy for liquid to flow up and down via shale bed but easier to flow side to side.

-Darcy’s Law Formula
+Darcy’s Law Equation

 Darcy’s law describes the relationship among the instantaneous rate of discharge through porous medium and pressure drop at a distance.

-Using the specific sign convention, darcy’s law is expressed as:
+Using the specific sign convention, Darcy’s law is expressed as: